-Notes: Respondents were asked to select the types of financing products they regularly use or carry a balance on.
+Notes: Respondents were asked to select the types of financing products they regularly use or on which they regularly carry a balance.
 "Loan" includes mortgage for the business.
 Respondents could select multiple options.
-Select response options shown.
+Most common responses shown.

 Financing

 Financing applications and outcomes